Achilles Tendon Rupture Recovery: 6 Essential Equipment Items (2025 Guide)

 - Maintains Tendon Length: Helps prevent the tendon from healing in a shortened or lengthened position.

-- Promotes Comfort: Enables you to safely sleep without the boot
+- Promotes Comfort: Enables you to safely sleep without the boot.

 A night splint acts like a gentle guardian, keeping your foot in the correct position while you rest.